AM I IN SAFE HANDS?

 I AM A SENIOR CITIZEN, CAN I GO RAFTING?

 For fit, active seniors over 60 we recommend, as a first step, a class II paddle boat or oar boat trip.
 Depending on how this feels to you, you might want to try paddling a Class III river.
 Many healthy people of all ages.

 I HAVE A FAMILY WITH YOUNG CHILDREN, CAN THEY GO RAFTING?

-We have special family trips available, on which you can take children as young as four.
-Each particular river trip and company has its own suggested age limits.
-Contact the individual outfitters to find out suggested ages for their trips.
+We have special family trips available, on which you can take children as young as fourteen.
+Each particular river trip and company has its government suggested age limits.

 IF I CAN'T SWIM, CAN I STILL GO RAFTING?